malikakarsh/malikakarsh/README.md

 ### Hi there ✋🏻
 - I am an Instrumentation and Control sophomore at NIT Tiruchirappalli.
-- Currently a system administrator at Delta Force.
+- Currently a System Administrator at Delta Force.

 <hr></hr>
 <h2 align="left">Languages & Frameworks</h2>